WL Ross & Co: Navigator Gas

 According to Bloomberg Businessweek, by January 2016, WL Ross & Co. was the "biggest investor" in Navigator Holdings, a company that ships liquefied gas.
 In an agreement between Navigator Holdings and WL Ross & Co "common shares to the value of $75,000,000" were issued on February 25, 2013.
 Since November 5, 2013, WLR Group—WL Ross & Co and its affiliated investment funds that own stakes in Navigator—have had the right to have two designated members on Navigator Holdings's board of directors.
 Ross himself was the chairman of the board of Navigator Holdings Ltd.

 Although he is no longer on the board of directors of Navigator, Ross has retained investments in Navigator Holdings.

 According to a November 7, 2017, article by the Center for Public Integrity (CPI), the Commerce Secretary Ross was divesting his stakes in Diamond S Shipping Group Inc. and Navigator Gas LLC.
 The CPI published the results of their investigation into the potential for conflict of interest into Ross' stake in Diamond S Shipping, "one of the world's largest owners and operators of medium-range tanker vessels", on March 23, 2017.
 The CPI March report acknowledged that Diamond S Shipping only represented a "small part of Ross' wealth".
 Diamond S Shipping's tankers fly under Chinese, Marshall Islands and Malta flags as US workers in the shipping industry demand higher wages.
 The company's headquarters are in Greenwich, Connecticut.
 Using a map with data provided by MarineTraffic, CPI revealed how Diamond S Shipping vessels were operating in "countries Trump has singled out, along with scores of other countries that will be affected by the US trade policy Ross is shaping."
 For example, Diamond S Shipping made "more than 100 visits to China since 2012."

-In April 2017, Ross played an influential role in the U.S.-China bilateral trade agreement that was made following President President Trump's meeting with Chinese President Xi Jinping on trade policy issues.
+In April 2017, Ross played an influential role in the U.S.-China bilateral trade agreement that was made following U.S. President Trump's meeting with CCP General Secretary Xi Jinping on trade policy issues.
 The agreement allowed "U.S. companies to ship liquefied natural gas to China" At the White House Commerce Secretary Wilbur Ross told reporters, that this was a "herculean accomplishment...This is more than has been done in the whole history of U.S.-China relations on trade.
 Normally trade deals are denominated in multiple years, not tens of days."
 The bilateral agreement "welcome[s] Chinese companies negotiating agreements to purchase U.S.-produced liquefied natural gas."
 According to the Commerce department by mid-May, the DOJ" had "already authorized the shipment of 19.2 billion cubic feet per day of natural gas exports to China and other interested countries."

 In an in depth November 6, 2017, report by American Public Media (ABM), concerns were raised about conflict of interests regarding Wendy Teramoto, who has been with WL Ross & Co since its inception in the 2000s, and who was a board member of Navigator as well as Ross' chief of staff at the Commerce Department.